TwoStoryRobot/eslint-config/README.md

 ## Usage

 Installing the package will make a symlink in the root of your project to the eslint config in this repo.
+It is recommended to add `.eslintrc.js` to your `.gitignore` so you don't accidentally commit the symlink.

 ```bash
 npm install @twostoryrobot/eslint